hturnbull93/portfolio/README.md

 Wrote a test that BlogPost renders a SmartLink with href of the link.
 Red.

-- Imported SmartLink, wrapped that around the title.
+- Imported `SmartLink`, wrapped that around the title.
-- Passed href prop of the details link.
+- Passed `href` prop of the details link.

 Green.

 Wrote a test that Blog renders a BlogPost for each post.
 Red.

-- Passed a prop of data to Blog.
+- Passed a prop of `data` to Blog.
-- Constant posts is assigned by mapping through the edges nested within data.
+- Constant `posts` is assigned by mapping through the edges nested within `data`.
 - The map returns a BlogPost for each node.

 Green.